Dr. Livingston is currently an Attending Psychologist at a State Correctional Facility in Northern California.

-After many years teaching Clinical courses, Ethics, and the Psychological Assessment series to doctoral students, primarily at Pacific Graduate School of Psychology with Roger Greene, Ph.D., Amy Wisniewski, Ph.D., Stephen Hubbard, Ph.D., and Dr. Ruebsamen, and annual UC Berkeley Extension Continuing Education in Psychological Assessment Courses with Phil Erdberg, Ph.D. and William Lynch, Ph.D.,
+After many years teaching Clinical courses, Ethics, and the Psychological Assessment series to doctoral students, primarily at Pacific Graduate School of Psychology with Roger Greene, Ph.D., Amy Wisniewski, Ph.D., Stephen Hibbard, Ph.D., and Dr. Ruebsamen, as well as annual UC Berkeley Extension Continuing Education in Neuropsychological Assessment Courses with Phil Erdberg, Ph.D. and William Lynch, Ph.D.,

 teaching Ethics in Hong Kong -

-It was "an interesting quandry!" -- adapting western ethics to communist China's culture - the concept of Confidentiality as we know it in the West wasn't possible under a Communist government.
+Several years ago, he taught Ethics in Hong Kong - and refers to the experience as "an interesting quandry!" -- adapting Western ethics to communist China's culture - as obviously, the concept of Confidentiality as we know it in the West wasn't possible under a Communist government.

 Hong Kong obviously does not have any Testimony Privilege or other protections for resisting Governmental intrusion.